-I think that karate is a way of life, a way of understanding yourself better, a way of getting more confident, balanced, coordinated, and flexible in body, mind and spirit.
-When it’s done properly and constantly, karate helps people in all aspects of their lives and I saw many good changes in so many people along the way.
+I see karate as a way of life, a way of understanding yourself better, a way of getting more confident, balanced, coordinated, and flexible in body, mind and spirit.
+When done properly and constantly, karate helps people in all aspects of their lives.

 "During my 30 years of training I have explored other disciplines and organizations but my love and passion lies with Shotokan Karate"Read More